yossicohn/tekton-pipelines/Part-1-pipelines/README.md

-### Kaniko Additional Features

-Additional Kaniko Features
-Cache
-Cache registry
+Note, regarding the tasks.

-We could use git-clone from the catalog instead
+We could use git-clone from the catalog instead of ```PipelineResource```.
+There are several ways to do the same thing.
+In this case I used the ```PipelineResource``` and also used an additional task to define the resulted Image tag.
+In this case getting the SHA1 of the last git commit.
+We could also define a different strategy and this task could be the place for it.
+More over we example a result usage in the pipeline.

 ## Tekton